16.66% Raised

 • Lead school child protection committees that also play a role in the identification of vulnerable children.

-Community-based committee referrals: Community-based committees are a network of individuals and members of society empowered by HRS to raise the child protection standards in their communities.
-HRS has established 31 local Child Protection Committees.
+Community-based committee referrals: Community-based committees are a network of individuals and members of society empowered by Child Guardians to raise the child protection standards in their communities.
+Child Guardians has established 31 local Child Protection Committees.
 Those committees play an increasing role in expanding our outreach and identifying children in need of a referral.

 STEP 2: Accepting and registering a case